 Whether you outsource or nearshore software development, you get to save quite some costs on office space, supplies, and utilities.
 However, when you hire remote Latin American talent, you also have the benefit of working in similar time zones.
 Seamless communication and similar work hours can have a significant impact on the business's bottom line in the long term.
 As nearshoring software development contributes to work efficiency, you'll quickly see better business results and increased revenue without extra expenses.

 If you think nearshoring software development to Latin America is the best option for you, we have a couple of countries to recommend.
-Here are the best nearshore software development centers you can rely on:
+The following countries have some of the top nearshore software development companies you can rely on:

-Mexico is the closest nearshore software development destination to the U.S. The country has top tech talent and a reputable I.T. education system.
-According to Stack Overflow, there are 223,398 software developers in Mexico, which comes second in all Latin American countries.
+Mexico is the closest nearshore software development destination to the U.S., with over 225,000 developers in the country.
+The country has top tech talent and a reputable I.T. education system.
+According to employment data from Mexico, there are over 1.7 million employees in the technical services sector.
 HackerRank Challenges also placed Mexico as 33rd in Programmer Skill Rankings.